 We conduct our operations in South Africa through our consolidated joint venture, South African Custodial Management Pty.
 Limited, which we refer to as SACM, and through our 50% owned joint venture South African Custodial Services Pty.
 Limited, referred to as SACS.
 We may enter into additional joint ventures in the future.
 Although we have the majority vote in our consolidated joint venture, SACM, through our ownership of 62.5% of the voting shares, we share equal voting control on all significant matters to come before SACS.
-These joint venture partners, as well as any future partners, may have interests that are different from ours which may result in conflicting views as to the conduct of the business of the joint venture.
-In the event that we have a disagreement with a joint venture partner as to the resolution of a particular issue to come before the joint venture, or as to the management or conduct of the business of the joint venture in general, we may not be able to resolve such disagreement in our favor and such disagreement could have a material adverse effect on our interest in the joint venture or the business of the joint venture in general.
+These joint venture may not be able to resolve such disagreement with a joint venture partner as to the resolution of a particular issue to come before the joint venture, or as to the management or onduct of the business of the joint venture in general, we may not be able to resolve such disagreement in our favor and such disagreement could have a material adverse effect on our interest in the joint venture or the business of the joint venture in general.